-Jamie (Seabrook) Ducar - Secretary, Governance Committee Co-Chair
+Jamie (Seabrook) Ducar - Vice President, Governance Committee Co-Chair

 Jamie is the Assistant Director, Community Relations for the University of Pittsburgh.
 Pitt's Office of Community and Governmental Relations (CGR) collaborates, communicates, and facilitates to bring the resources of the University to the community, the region, and beyond through partners in the community and government.
 Previously, Jamie worked as the community-based program director for Big Brothers Big Sisters, a consultant for Pittsburgh Public Schools and in various capacities with local nonprofit organizations.
 She celebrated 10 years of service within systems that support Allegheny County youth and their families in 2017 and is a proud Big to Dominique, a local high school student.